apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

    :ref:`admin_config_set_records`

    Set the named configuration record to the specified value.
-Refer to the :file:`records.config` documentation for a list of the configuration variables you can specify.
+Refer to the :file:`records.yaml` documentation for a list of the configuration variables you can specify.
 Note that this is not a synchronous operation.